isomerpages/mse-sggreenplan/_key-focus-areas/0-overview.md

 		<p><img src="/images/framework/overview_01.jpg"/><br/>
 		By 2030, Singapore will be a green and beautiful City in Nature.
 We will set aside 50% more land – around 200 hectares – for nature parks.
 Every household will live within a 10-minute walk of a park.<br/><br/>
 		We will plant one million more trees across our island, which will sequester another 78,000 tonnes of CO2.
 Singaporeans will enjoy cleaner air, and cooler shade.<br/><br/>
-		The BBC documentary ‘Wild City’ showcased our biodiversity.
-Indeed, with more green spaces, there will be more wildlife amongst us – from migratory birds and hornbills, to otters and mousedeer.<br/><br/>
+		With more green spaces, there will be more wildlife amongst us – from migratory birds and hornbills, to otters and mousedeer.<br/><br/>
 		But some animals like wild boar and monkeys may get into conflict with people too.
 We will work with communities and NGOs to develop programmes to allow humans and wildlife to live in harmony.</p>
 	</div>
 </div>